-John Linarelli is Professor of Law at Touro College Jacob D. Fuchsberg Law Center in Central Islip, New York.
+John Linarelli is Professor of Law at Touro University Jacob D. Fuchsberg Law Center in Central Islip, New York.

 He practiced law in Washington DC for about a decade before becoming an academic, including at Dickstein Shapiro LLP and Spriggs and Hollingsworth LLP.
 He is a member of the District of Columbia Bar, the Maryland Bar (inactive), and the Virginia Bar (associate status).
 He is a Fellow in the European Law Institute.